-Where an employee has exhausted all paid personal leave entitlements, they are entitled to take unpaid personal leave to care for members of their immediate family or household who are sick and require care and support or who require care due to an unexpected emergency.
+Where an employee has exhausted all paid personal leave entitlements, the employee is entitled to take unpaid personal leave to provide care or support for a member of the employee's immediate family or household who is ill or injured or to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency.
 The employer and the employee are to agree on the period.
-In the absence of agreement, the employee is entitled to take up to two working days per occasion, provided the requirements of subclauses (k) and (l) are met.
+In the absence of agreement, the employee is entitled to take up to two working days per occasion, provided the requirements of subclauses (I) and (m) are met.